Watch: "Exploiting Identity: When Insiders Use Diversity to Their Advantage"

 - Mahzarin Banaji, Richard Clarke Cabot Professor of Social Ethics at Harvard University and author (with Anthony Greenwald) of Blindspot: Hidden Biases of Good People (2013) [April 12, 2018].

-Speakers for the 2020-21 academic year are:
+Speakers for the 2016-17 academic year were:

 - Justice Sonia Sotomayor, Associate Justice of the United States Supreme Court [November 10, 2016].
 Read about the event.

 - Brian Welle, Director of People Analytics at Google [February 15, 2017].

 - Iris Bohnet, Professor of Public Policy at Harvard Kennedy School and author of What Works: Gender Equality By Design (2016) [March 2, 2017].
 Read about the event.